zikula/core/src/docs/Doctrine/AbstractEntityAttribute.md

 # AbstractEntityAttribute

-The `Zikula\Core\Doctrine\Entity\AbstractEntityAttribute` class provides a base class for implementing attribute support for your entities.
+The `Zikula\Bundle\CoreBundle\Doctrine\Entity\AbstractEntityAttribute` class provides a base class for implementing attribute support for your entities.

 ## Preconditions